ajbcloud/FutsalCulture/replit.md

-# PlayHQ Booking App
+# SkoreHQ Booking App

 ## Overview
-PlayHQ is a full-stack web application for booking futsal training spots, evolving into a multi-tenant Super-Admin platform.
+SkoreHQ is a full-stack web application for booking futsal training spots, evolving into a multi-tenant Super-Admin platform.
 It supports day-of booking, payment integration, and real-time capacity monitoring.
 The business vision is to provide a scalable SaaS solution for sports academies, streamlining booking for parents and offering robust administrative tools for organizations.

 ## User Preferences
 Preferred communication style: Simple, everyday language.